HEPATITIS C FACTS & STATISTICS

 But these powerful treatments will only be effective if more people are screened, diagnosed, and provided with effective care and supportive services.

-Many statistics are from the Institute of Medicine's 2010 report, Hepatitis and Liver Cancer: A National Strategy for the Prevention and Control of Hepatitis B and C. Some statistics are from the WHO, CDC, National Institutes of Health (NIH), United Network for Organ Sharing (UNOS), and a 2010 report by The Trust for American Health and the American Association for the Study of Liver Diseases (TFAH/AASLD), HBV and HCV: America's Hidden Epidemics.
+CDC Hepatitis C Facts Sheet April 2024, WHO Global hepatitis report 2024, AASLD HCV Guidance Website [updated October 24,2022], National Institutes of Health (NIH) March 2020, The Institute of Medicine's 2010 report, Hepatitis and Liver Cancer: A National Strategy for the Prevention and Control of Hepatitis B and C, United Network for Organ Sharing (UNOS), 2010 report by The Trust for American Health and the American Association for the Study of Liver Diseases (TFAH/AASLD), HBV and HCV: America's Hidden Epidemics.

-Most experts estimate that over four million people in the U.S. have Hepatitis C.
+Most experts estimate that between 2.4 and four million people in the U.S. have Hepatitis C.

 It is the most common blood-borne virus in the U.S.